EndPointCorp/end-point-blog/2017/11/29/systemd-primer-from-the-trenches.html.md

 * timedatectl
 * journalctl
 * loginctl
-* notify
+* systemd-notify
-* Analyze - analyze system
+* systemd-analyze - analyze system
-* Cgls - show cgroup tree
+* systemd-cgls - show cgroup tree
-* cgtop
+* systemd-cgtop
-* N spawn
+* systemd-nspawn

-systemd for want of keeping thinigs simple in unix terms also runs several daemons
+systemd for want of keeping things simple in unix terms also runs several daemons.
  - systemd, journald, networkd, loginduser, timedated, udevd, system-boot, tmpfiles and session

 That’s a long way from the old init days.
 But in all essence it’s not that far from SysV.
 The one thing that stands out to me